Maithilishetty/al-folio/_pages/projects.md

 **Design of an Optimal Controller for Effective Radiotherapy**

 Languages : MATLAB\
 This work aims to design a controller to predict the optimal amount of radiation dosages using the Model Predictive Static Programming (MPSP) method.
-Currently, the work is being extended to take into the account the various uncertainties associated with the parameters.
+The work was extended to take into the account the various uncertainties associated with the parameters and applied on the Lotka-Volterra problem.

 -----